triptonn/classicmodels/README.md

 - Clone this repository into */xampp/htdocs/'
 - Start Apache and mySql in the XAMPP Control panel
 - Import the 'mysqlsampledatabase.sql' using the myphpadmin console of XAMPP
-- Visit localhost:<port>/classicmodels/suche.php in your browser
+- Visit localhost:PORT/classicmodels/suche.php in your browser (default port is 80, often used port 8080)

 testuser: gbondur@classicmodelcars.com
 password: 1111